captainbrosset/devtools-tips/src/tips/en/detect-3p-cookies.md

 date: 2023-08-31
 authors: Patrick Brosset
 title: Check if a website uses third-party cookies
-tags: ["testing", "network", "browser:chrome", "browser:edge", "browser:firefox"]
+tags: ["testing", "network", "browser:chrome", "browser:edge", "browser:firefox", "browser-safari"]
 ---

 Cookies are small files that websites save on your computer when you visit them.
 Websites often use cookies to remember things about your last visit.
 For example, a weather website can use cookies to store your preferred location, so you don’t have to enter it every time.